shashank-sha/drive-backup-tool/README.md

 4. Set up Google Cloud Project (for learning OAuth):
    - Create a project in Google Cloud Console
    - Enable Google Drive API and Google Sheets API
-   - Create OAuth 2.0 credentials
+   - Create OAuth 2.0 credentials (Desktop application type)
    - Download credentials to `credentials/` directory

+5. **Generate OAuth Tokens** (optional):
+   - **Option A - Use Token Generator** (recommended for convenience):
+     - Open `token-generator.html` in your browser
+     - Upload your OAuth credentials file
+     - Generate tokens for each account you need
+     - Save token files to the `tokens/` folder
+   - **Option B - Let Backup Tool Handle It** (traditional approach):
+     - Skip this step - the backup tool will handle authentication automatically
+     - Tokens will be generated during the first run when prompted

-5. Place test files in `input_files/`
+6. Place test files in `input_files/`

 ## Usage (Educational Example)